ezios/teams-call-records-api/README.md

 #### 8. Update the subscription

-Before you able to update the renew time of the subscription, you need to verify that the subscription was created successfully.
+Before you are able to update the renew time of the subscription, you need to verify that the subscription was created successfully.
-There a two available options:
+There are two available options:

 - Use the Azure Function Monitor
 - Run the following Powershell Example

-The PowerShell example require the app registration information that are stored inside the Azure function configuration.
+The PowerShell example requires the app registration information that are stored inside the Azure function configuration.

 ```powershell